 Complete step 1 above.
-Depending on your educational background, the courses you are interested in taking, and/or their prerequisites, you may be required to take the placement test.
-Please contact the Office of Admissions at 860-738-6330 to determine if placement testing is required.
+Depending on your educational background, the courses you are interested in taking, and/ or their prerequisites, you may be asked to provide additional placement documentation.
+Please contact the Office of Admissions at (860) 738-6329 to determine if additional documentation is needed.

-Applications and more information can be found on our webpage: www.nwcc.edu/admissions
+Applications and more information can be found on our webpage: www.nwcc.edu/admissions/non-degree